<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Museum

-The 10 hp tonneau of 1901 had a choice of solid or pneumatic tyres and a sprag brake was also available to prevent it from running backwards on hills.
-The car was fitted with a horizontal twin-cylinder engine, which was Austin's hallmark, as Austin (then an employee of Wolseley) distrusted the performance and lubrication abilities of engines with vertical cylinders.
-He didn’t change his mind about this until he set up his own company.
+Choices for the car included solid or pneumatic tyres and a sprag brake to prevent it from running backwards on hills.
+The car was fitted with Herbert Austin’s early hallmark: a horizontal twin-cylinder engine, as he distrusted the performance and lubrication abilities of engines with vertical cylinders.
+He only changed his mind about this when he set up his own company.

-This particular 10hp has a body constructed by the Manchester coachbuilders, Anne Cowburn.
-The company had been a horse carriage builder and harness manufacturer since 1779 and continued to build horse carriage and motor car bodies until WW1.
+This 10hp has a tonneau body constructed by Anne Cowburn’s Manchester-based coachbuilding firm.
+The company had been a horse carriage and harness manufacturer since 1779 and continued to build carriage and motor car bodies until the First World War.